Introducing Agatha Raisin

 Genre: Mystery

 In 2007, Minotaur Books published Introducing Agatha Raisin, a compilation of author M.C.
 Beaton’s first two Raisin mysteries.
-This book is the place to start if you wish to pursue a light reading series that stretches to 36 books.
+If you wish to pursue a light reading series that stretches to 36 novels, this book is the place to begin.

-These two novels—”The Quiche of Death” and “The Vicious Vet”—portray Agatha’s transition to her new life as she becomes acquainted with her new community.
+Introducing the first two novels of the series—”The Quiche of Death” and “The Vicious Vet”—, this volume portrays Agatha’s transition to her new life as she becomes acquainted with her new community.

 Beaton takes you along on Agatha’s often awkward investigations.
 She lets you see the clues at the same time Agatha discovers them.
 There will be times when you recognize the importance of a clue before Agatha does.
 In fact, you may even work out the solution before she does.
-But it’s fun watching her work through her mistakes.
+But that’s part of the appeal of this book.
+It’s fun watching her work through her mistakes.

 Introducing Agatha Raisin is an effective way to determine if you want to work in a Raisin novel from time to time.
 They’re certainly not on a level of Agatha Christie.
-But they are easy reads that you’ll likely want to intersperse in your reading list from time to time.
+But they are easy and witty reads that you’ll likely want to periodically place in your reading list.

 Sources For This Book